-That allows March travelers the chance to hop more frequently from one destination to the other throughout the month.
+This allows March travelers the chance to hop more frequently from one destination to the other throughout the month.
 Though some colleges only start the year in March, most kids up to high school have been back to school for over a month.
-It's still summer until the third week of the month (and by all means still rainy season in a great part of the country); however, the chance of having a whole beach all to yourself greatly increases at this time of the year, especially on weekdays.
+It's still summer until the third week of the month (and by all means still rainy season in a great part of the country).
+However, the chance of having a whole beach all to yourself greatly increases at this time of the year, especially on weekdays.

 Brazil Weather in March

 March weather in Brazil has always carried the possibility of summer storms and a high rainfall index along with hot weather.
-Throughout the country, expect warm, humid weather with the average low being 73 F and the average high hitting 85 F. The median temperature is about 79 F, and there are about 12 rainy days a month.
+Throughout the country, expect warm, humid weather with the average low being 73 degrees and the average high hitting 85 degrees.
+The median temperature is about 79 degrees, and there are about 12 rainy days a month.

 For at-a-glance rainfall index average/temperature graphs for Brazil capitals through the year, see CPTEC weather maps.
 If you check the CPTEC maps for Brazil's Northeastern coastal capitals such as Natal or Fortaleza, you'll see how they still show high-temperature averages but have already entered their rainier season in March.
 Roughly speaking, beachgoers seeking the least chance of rain should concentrate on the stretch of coast between Búzios and Southern Bahia.